July 2005 (Part 3)

 — Christopher, Nigeria

-The following five exercises are good for flexibility:1.
-Three Levels to Ground.2.
-Dancing Crane.3.
-Touching Toes.4.
-Dragonfly Plays with Water.5.
-Immortal Takes off Shoes.
+The following five exercises are good for flexibility: 1.
+Three Levels to Ground.
+2. Dancing Crane.
+3. Touching Toes.
+4. Dragonfly Plays with Water.
+5. Immortal Takes off Shoes.

 You can find these exercises in my Shaolin kungfu books, “Introduction to Shaolin Kungfu”, “The Art of Shaolin Kung Fu” and “The Complete Book of Shaolin”.

-In our school these exercises are performed not as physical leg stretching exercises but as chi kung (which include the benefits for leg stretching).
-The crucial difference is that as physical leg stretching exercises, you only work on your joints and muscles, but as chi kung, besides working on your joints and muscles you also work on your energy flow and mind.
+In our school these exercises are performed not as physical leg stretching exercises but as chi kung (which includes the benefits for leg stretching).
+The crucial difference is that as physical leg stretching exercises, you only work on your joints and muscles, but as chi kung, besides working on your joints and muscles, you also work on your energy flow and mind.
 However, unless you have been initiated, it is not easy to practice them as chi kung, in which case you still gain benefits of flexibility by practicing them only as physical leg stretching exercise.

 An excellent method to develop internal force is stance training.
 If you are ready to wrok hard, you should practice the Horse-Riding Stance.
 If you wish to take it comfortably you can practice the Three-Circle Stance.
 Stay at either stance comfortably as long as you can.
 Gradually increase the time of staying at the stance.
 If you can stay correctly at the Horse-riding Stance for five minutes, or the Three-Circle Stance for fifteen minutes, you would have developed reasonable internal force.